- Foot screws (leveling screw)

 - Direct the telescope towards the object and using the eyepiece, bring the image of the object in line with the vertical hairs of the diaphragm.

-- For the minute horizontal movement, use tangent screw and set the line accordingly.
+- For the minute horizontal movement, use a tangent screw and set the line accordingly.

 - Look at the movement vertically by using the vertícal clamping screw.